Why Your Butt’s in Danger

 Sitting Through Tendinosis

 Gluteus medius tendinosis or “dead butt syndrome” can result from prolonged sitting.
-Gluteal tendon microtears or fissures ma develop.
+Gluteal tendon microtears or fissures may develop.
 Magnetic resonance imaging is helpful in this diagnosis.
-Tendinosis increases pain while sitting, standing and walking while contributing to bursitis.
+Tendinosis increases pain while sitting, standing and walking, while contributing to bursitis.
 A 2014 clinical study in France by K.G.
 Makridis, et al concluded that open double-row surgical technique to repair gluteal tendon tears led to 85% of patients having good clinical results with signiﬁcant improvement in symptoms.